ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

 Both of the email authentication methods that underlie DMARC provide some assurance that an email was transmitted by an MTA which is authorized to do so.
-SPF policies map domain names to sets of authorized MTAs [@!RFC7208, section 11.4].
+SPF policies map domain names to sets of authorized MTAs (see [@!RFC7208, section 11.4]).
 Validated DKIM signatures indicate that an email was transmitted by an MTA with access to a private key that matches the published DKIM key record.